 — Reviewed Mark Atherton’s There and Back Again, on Tolkien and The Hobbit.

-5 February 2013: Talk on Tolkien, Oxford C.S.
+5 February: Talk on Tolkien, Oxford C.S.
 Lewis Society.

-25 January 2013: Reviewed Prajwal Parajuly’s The Gurkha’s Daughter, The Guardian.
+25 January: Reviewed Prajwal Parajuly’s The Gurkha’s Daughter, The Guardian.

-December 2012 and January 2013: Interviewed on BBC Radio Oxford’s James Cannon Show, BBC Online and ITV Meridian on Tolkien, marking the release of The Hobbit: An Unexpected Journey and Tolkien’s birthday.
+December: Interviewed on BBC Radio Oxford’s James Cannon Show on the release of The Hobbit: An Unexpected Journey.

-October 2012: Nobel laureate Aung San Suu Kyi’s only print interview from her historic 2012 visit to Britain — in Oxford Today, alongside my interviews with £75million university bursary donor Michael Moritz and biographer Michael Korda.
+October: Nobel laureate Aung San Suu Kyi’s only print interview from her historic 2012 visit to Britain — in Oxford Today, alongside my interviews with £75million university bursary donor Michael Moritz and biographer Michael Korda.

-30 September 2012: Gave a talk on Tolkien via live video feed to the National World War I Museum, Kansas City, Missouri.
+30 September: Gave a talk on Tolkien via live video feed to the National World War I Museum, Kansas City, Missouri.

-19 August 2012: At the Tolkien Society’s Return of the Ring conference I spoke about Tolkien’s close friend Rob Gilson and took part in a panel discussion about research.
+19 August: At the Tolkien Society’s Return of the Ring conference I spoke about Tolkien’s close friend Rob Gilson and took part in a panel discussion about research.

-3 August 2012: Spoke on the BBC Radio 4 documentary Tolkien in Love about J.R.R.
+3 August: Spoke on the BBC Radio 4 documentary Tolkien in Love about J.R.R.
 Tolkien’s reunion with his childhood sweetheart Edith Bratt, their marriage, and their wartime separation.

-16 June 2012: Hungarian Tolkien Society conference in Budapest: talk on how the First World War shaped the portrayal of Frodo Baggins in The Lord of the Rings.
+16 June: Hungarian Tolkien Society conference in Budapest: talk on how the First World War shaped the portrayal of Frodo Baggins in The Lord of the Rings.
 Published in Hungarian in J.R.R.
 Tolkien: Fantázia és erköles, ed.
 Dr Pődör Dóra, Nagy Andrea and Füzessy Tamás.

-15 June 2012: Q&A with Michael Martinez of the Middle-earth and JRR Tolkien News website.
+15 June: Q&A with Michael Martinez of the Middle-earth and JRR Tolkien News website.